 For more information on the behavior of NAT pools, see NAT Pool Addresses.

-accept or initiate traffic on that interface depending on the NAT mode.
-For
+initiate traffic on that interface depending on the NAT mode.
+For services on

 The following commands set TNSR to